w3ref/jigsaw-site/source/docs/content-other-file-types.md

 ### Non-HTML files

 Other non-HTML, text-type files can also be processed with the Blade engine first, allowing you to dynamically generate non-HTML files that include variables and Blade control structures.
-Supported file extensions include `.blade.js`, `.blade.json`, `.blade.xml`, `.blade.rss`, `.blade.txt`, and `.blade.text`.
+Supported file extensions include `.blade.js`, `.blade.json`, `.blade.yml`, `.blade.yaml`, `.blade.xml`, `.blade.rss`, `.blade.atom`, `.blade.txt`, and `.blade.text`.
 Note that after these file are first processed by Blade, the output file will maintain its filetype extension in the resulting URL; for example, a file named `some-file.blade.xml` will be processed by Blade, then will be accessible at the URL `my-jigsaw-site.com/some-file.xml`.

 ### Other files